SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/CodeAnalysis.md

 ## Automated Tool Scan
-After exploring the DHS SWAMP scanning platform we attempted to use the system to scan the GoCD Java code files.
-We did use the SWAMP platform to scan the Java Bytecode with Findbugs 3.0.1.
-We also used the PMD 6.9.0 tool to scan the Java code files.
+After exploring the DHS SWAMP scanning platform we attempted to use the system to scan the GoCD source code files.
+However, the SWAMP platform does not support JDK 11 or above which is required to build GoCD source codes to byte code.
+Therefore, we directly downloaded precompiled GoCD byte codes in .zip format from https://www.gocd.org/download/#zip and uploaded them to https://www.mir-swamp.org/ to perform various assessments on the byte codes.
+We did successfully use the SWAMP platform to scan the GoCD Java Bytecode with SpotBugs 3.1.12.
+We also used the OWASP Dependency Check 2.1.1 tool to scan the Java code files, but it did not find any issues.

 #### Findbugs 3.0.1
 This tool was used in the SWAMP platform to scan the GoCD Java Bytecode.

-#### PMD 6.9.0
+#### SpotBugs 3.1.12
-The most recent version of the PMD tool was just downloaded locally to a Linux host and ran against the GoCD codebase.
+This tool was used in the SWAMP platform to scan the GoCD Java Bytecode.
+As shown in the [summary](https://github.com/SA-Java-CCSW/CYBR8420ProjectGoCD/blob/master/CodeReview/SpotBugs-Scan-Summary.pdf) it has found total 40034 bugs.
+It turned out that only 152 bugs are related to security or malicious codes groups based on our manual scan of the generated assessment results.
+As a matter of fact only 23 lines of source codes are from GoCD, the rest are from third-party libraries which is beyond the scope of our code analysis.
+We further selected 10 bugs which are worth investigations by GoCD development team as show below:
+**Security Concern 1**

 ### Project Links
 * Team Repository: https://github.com/SA-Java-CCSW/CYBR8420ProjectGoCD